allogic/Nippon/README.md

 ### Visual Studio

-Open the `Project` directory as a CMake project.
+Launch Visual Studio and open the `Project` directory as a CMake project.

 ```
 Project/Delete Cache and Reconfigure